National Institute for Reproductive Genetics

 It has been shown that the risk of chromosome abnormalities is greatly influenced by the age of the mother.
 For women in their early thirties, about 35% of embryos are abnormal.
 However, over the age of 40 it is typical for at least 75% of embryos to suffer from aneuploidy.

-What does a cycle of preimplantation genetic screening involve for the couple?
+What does a cycle of preimplantation genetic testing involve for the couple?

 - Consultation with one of our fertility doctors to ensure that the fertility treatment is possible and appropriate and to explain to the couple what is involved in the process including the chances of success, risk and costs.

-- If the couple require PGD, then an additional consultation with a Clinical Geneticist or Genetic Counsellor, is necessary so that the couple are fully informed about the risks and impact of the illness.
+- If the couple require PGT-M or PGT-SR, then an additional consultation with a Clinical Geneticist or Genetic Counsellor, is necessary so that the couple are fully informed about the risks and impact of the illness.

 - The couple will need a cycle of fertility treatment.
 This will involve the female having ovarian stimulation medication, followed by an egg retrieval and insemination using the partner’s, or donor’s, sperm.
 Any resultant embryos are then biopsied on Day 5 or 6 of development.
 The cells form this biopsy are then sent for testing and the embryos are frozen